-Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), and a letter of reference to be considered for admission.
+Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), a letter of reference and a letter of interest to be considered for admission.
+The Bachelor of Science in Nursing program is in high demand.
 Applicants are encouraged to apply early and submit all required and requested documentation.

-Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
+Applicants who are currently enroled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
 Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (65 percent or higher).
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.